spinnytea/freecell/README-todo.md

   - maybe it just doesn't have any "previous positions" available
   - still, there's got to be something we can do
 - REVIEW (hud) (mobile) icon for bookmarks / save link to home screen (Andriod, iOS)
+- FIXME css animations - no, because just use gsap, that's the whole point
-- TODO (motivation) (flourish-anim) animate card flash for use in flourishes and end of game
+- FIXME (motivation) (flourish-anim) animate card flash for use in flourishes and end of game
   - blue, red, pink, etc
   - snazzy explosion when you place the last card
   - based on the image svg so we can do it with any card (king, ace, whatever)